Latest posts by Felipe Fonseca (see all)

-A good start to improve tourist loyalty is delivering a product or experience that makes him wanting for more.
+A good start to improve tourist loyalty is delivering a product or experience that makes them want more.

-Now, if you have a great worldwide popular rock band, everything is much easier.
-Otherwise, no panic, just present your product in a way that it sounds irresistible for your audience.
+It goes without saying that, if you have a great worldwide popular rock band, everything is much easier.
+However, don’t panic; just present your product in a way that sounds irresistible to your audience.

-If you are a new band or a tour company and are wondering how to grab your public attention, I suggest you follow the recommendations below.
-They are the first step in the direction of a full house at your next concert.
+If you are a new band or tour company and you are wondering how to grab your audience’s attention, I suggest you follow the recommendations below.
+They are the first steps in the direction of a full house at your next concert.

 Make a great description of your product

-Before you release an album or a new tour, be sure that you have a good summary of it, the perfect photo that depicts how fantastic it is, and has set a great and realistic price for it.
+Before you release an album or go on a new tour, be sure that you have written a good summary of it.
+Plus, make sure that you have taken the perfect photo, that is, one that depicts how fantastic the album or tour will be.
+Last, but not least, ensure you have set a great and realistic price for it.

 Distribute your product on different channels

 When distributing your content, think about doing it on different channels.
-Have in mind that this is the fastest way to spread your word.
+Keep in mind that this is the fastest way to spread your word.

-You can print and distribute flyers in the street, make a partnership with hostels and also consider going online.
+You can print and hand out flyers on the streets, make a partnership agreement with hostels and also consider going online.
 This last one is a land of new opportunities you should take advantage of.

 Take care of your product presentation

-Always remember to present your product in the best and simple way.
+Always remember to present your product in the best and simplest way.

 Does your webpage suck?
 Your product could suck too.
 Cheap flyers?
 Maybe the experience isn’t worth the price.
-Have typos in your text?
-Seems that you are not prepared to provide what you are selling.
+Are there typos in your text?
+It seems that you are not prepared to provide what you are selling.

 Assist your customer after the purchase

 Once someone books a tour, send the confirmation promptly after it.
-Would be great if you also provide follow-up information on how they should prepare for the experience.
+It would be great if you also provided follow-up information on how your customers should prepare for the experience.